BORN AGAIN VS HOLY SPIRIT BAPTISM

-Upon meeting the Ephesian Christians, Paul immediately inquires as to whether or not they received the baptism of the Holy Spirit since their conversion.
-Evidently, this was his established custom.
-But while this seemed to be the custom of the first century Church, it is not so with many churches today.
-Interestingly, after Paul laid hands on the Ephesian converts they began to speak in tongues and prophesied.
+Upon meeting the Ephesian Christians, Paul inquires about whether or not they received the baptism of the Holy Spirit since believing in Christ.
+Apparently, this was his established custom.
+When he discovers they hadn't even heard of the Holy Spirit, Paul prays over them and they begin speaking in tongues and prophesying.
 Here again is proof that the immersion of the Spirit is not without a visible sign.

-If the above was not already enough, here's even more evidence to demonstrate the need for supernatural confirmation in conjunction with the Spirit’s baptism:
+Now if the above was not already enough, the following will provide even more evidence to demonstrate the need for supernatural confirmation in conjunction with the Spirit’s baptism:

 In Matthew 3:16 & Luke 3:22, Jesus is 30 years of age when the dove descended upon Him, which is a picture of the Holy Spirit.
 His ministry officially begins accompanied by healings and other supernatural phenomena.

 In Acts 2:14, the disciples are baptized with the Holy Spirit for the first time.
+They begin praising God in foreign languages.
 Peter preaches with great power and boldness.
 Thousands are saved.

 In Acts 4:8, Peter is again filled with the Holy Spirit and speaks with such power that the Jewish leaders were amazed in spite of his being relatively uneducated (4:13).

-In Acts 4:31, other disciples were praying and the place where they were was shaken and they were all filled with the Holy Spirit.
+In Acts 4:31, other disciples are praying when their meeting place is suddenly shaken and the Holy Spirit fills them.
 The effect of their infilling was that they spoke the Word of God with extraordinary boldness and Christ exalting power.